wizardsoftheweb/zero-trust-secrets-poc/docs/poc/04-simple-client.md

 For the generation, I'm using [the basic example from `crypt`](https://github.com/xordataexchange/crypt/#create-a-key-and-keyring-from-a-batch-file) along with [my GPG export code](./02-crypt.md#create-keys).

+**NOTE:** I'm currently assuming that you've got a GPG flow.
+This has not been tested on a box without a GPG flow.
+That will come later when I containerize this.
+Which will probably be at the end of this doc. ¯\_(ツ)_/¯

+**NOTE:** This key has no passphrase.
+Notice the `%noprotection`.
+I don't have a way around that yet.

 ```text
 %echo Generating a configuration OpenPGP key
 Key-Type: default